 Thanos Oven Mitt

-This.
+Now we come to this.
 This is the thing people were talking about.
+The inspiration for why I wrote this post.
 A three year anniversary to one of the biggest blunders Loot Crate ever did.

 As I mentioned earlier, I don’t care for The Avengers.
 To date, as I write this, I have not seen a single movie in the Marvel Cinematic Universe.
 With there being so many movies at this point, I don’t think I could catch up and not get fatigued by the end of it.
 Maybe one day I’ll sit down and watch Iron Man or Captain America: The First Avenger, but I don’t think I’m gonna chase the MCU gravy train any time soon.